-🌿 Packing List & Peru Travel Guide
+🌿 Amazon Jungle Packing List & Dieta Friendly Travel Guide 🌿

-1. Clothing Essentials for the Amazon Jungle
+🌿Clothing Essentials for the Amazon Jungle

 Bring lightweight, breathable, quick-dry materials.
 The climate is humid, and clothes can take time to dry.
+Laundry service is typically available at the center every three days.

 ✔ 3 lightweight t-shirts